-Public Health professionals teach vulnerable communities and the general public how to better take care of themselves.
-They promote better living habits like exercising, proper nutrition, and regular medical visits.
-Public health specialists may also initiate programmes that promote healthy habits and practices within families, so that people know how to identify a health emergency and how to react to it.
+Public Health also prepares professionals who can teach vulnerable communities and the general public how to better take care of themselves.
+It promotes better living habits like exercising, proper nutrition, and regular medical visits.
+Public Health specialists may also initiate programmes that promote healthy habits and practices within families, so that people know how to identify a health emergency and how to react to it.

-During a Bachelor’s or Master’s degree in Public Health, students learn to research public health issues, create and support health policies, and undertake educational activities to promote healthy living.
+During Public Health degrees students learn to research public health issues, create and support health policies, and undertake educational activities to promote healthy living.
 Students also discover how to evaluate the overall health of communities, taking into consideration medical, social, and economic factors that impact wellbeing.
-So, studying a degree in Public Health can be as much about politics and lobbying as it is about ensuring all levels of society have access to proper medical care, or even researching and implementing new cures for unexpected health hazards.
+So, Public Health can be as much about politics and lobbying as it is about ensuring all levels of society have access to proper medical care, or even researching and implementing new cures for unexpected health hazards.

 After graduating with a degree in Public Health, you can generally follow one of these careers: health informatics specialist, health care administrator, epidemiologist, public health manager, and others.Read more